Blosc/python-caterva/ANNOUNCE.rst

-# Announcing python-caterva 0.7.2
+# Announcing python-caterva 0.7.3

 ## What is new?

-In this release, the `resize` method has been implemented.
+In this release, support for Python 3.7 has been droped and replaced to 3.10 and 3.11.

 For more info, you can have a look at the release notes in: